web3dl/stream-api-starter/README.md

 The script will:

+- Use the [StreamClient](#streamclient) convenience class to stream data from the Stream API.
-- Stream blocks 0 to 100,000 from Ethereum mainnet
+- Download Ethereum blocks between block 0 and 100,000.
-- Save data to `./data/dump.csv`
+- Save data to `./data/dump.csv`.
-- Display progress updates every 25 blocks
+- Display download progress.

-Before running main.py, make sure to follow all the steps in the **Installation** section to set up the required dependencies and environment.
+Before running `main.py`, make sure to follow all the steps in the [Installation](#installtion) section first.

 ### Customizing the Stream